Previous years' general terms and conditions can be found at the bottom of the page.

 2.12 Other funding

-If other funding is awarded for the same costs and purpose, the administrating organisation and applicant must without delay notify the Swedish Research Council of this.
+If other funding is awarded for the same costs and purposes, the administrating organisation and applicant must without delay notify the Swedish Research Council of this.
 The notice shall state what the overall funding for the purpose is, how the preconditions for the application the Swedish Research Council’s decision was based on have been affected, and also to what extent other funding may impact on the implementation of the activities.
 The notice shall also describe any impact on the analysis, interpretation or reporting of the results, and also who will dispose of these.

 The Swedish Research Council may change a decision to award funding on the basis of information about other funding.